Firefighter Recruitment Minimum Standards

 - Must be able to successfully complete the required pre-employment physical ability test.

-- Must meet the minimum posted job requirements unless a waiver is obtained from the Fire Chief.
+- Must meet all minimum posted job requirements unless a waiver is obtained from the Fire Chief.

-- Applicants who fail to complete or satisfactorily meet the employment process requirements including, but not limited to, missed appointments, failure to return application package or other paperwork, failure to notify the department of changes in address, phone numbers or other pertinent data during the hiring process may be dropped from current consideration.
+- Applicants who fail to complete or satisfactorily meet the employment process requirements including, but not limited to, missed appointments, failure to return application package or other paperwork, failure to notify fire administration of changes in address, phone numbers or other pertinent data during the hiring process may be dropped from current consideration.

-- Applicant must successfully pass a polygraph examination and be recommended for employment by a mental health professional under contract with the City of Euless after the administration of a psychological examination.
+- Applicant must successfully pass a polygraph examination and be recommended for employment by a mental health professional under contract with the City after the administration of a psychological exam.